For general voter information, please see here.

-Does it matter what address I use?
+Does it matter what address I use when registering?

-No. You must use the address where you are actually living on Election Day.
+No. You must use the address that you are registered to vote at on Election Day.

 Where can I register to vote in Virginia?

-- Online: Virginia Citizens Voter Portal
+Online: Virginia Citizens Voter Portal

-- In person at your local General Registrar's office.
+In person at your local General Registrar's office.
 Find the address at Virginia Department of Elections' website.

-- In person at your local Department of Motor Vehicles
+In person at your local Department of Motor Vehicles

-- Download and print a PDF copy of the registration form.
+Download and print a PDF copy of the registration form.
 Then mail by the deadline to the address indicated.
 Make sure you use a stamp!!!

 Voter registration events